mmurphy384/b9labs-splitter/readme.md

 At this point, the contract is getting to a decent proto-type state

 ##Latest Revision:
-2/21/2017 - 3:08 GMT - Applied Xaviers recommendations in the tests and contract code.
+2/21/2017 - 03:08 GMT - Applied Xaviers recommendations in the tests and contract code.
+2/28/2017 - 03:44 GMT - Created a working UI.
+Split works.
+Balances refresh.

 ##To Do List: